-American Funds 2025 Target Date Retirement Fund ® 2023 thru 2027 American Funds 2020 Target Date Retirement Fund ® 2018 thru 2022 American Funds 2015 Target Date Retirement Fund ® 2013 thru 2017 American Funds 2010 Target Date Retirement Fund ® 2012 and earlier
+American Funds 2030 Target Date Retirement Fund ® 2028 thru 2032 American Funds 2025 Target Date Retirement Fund ® 2023 thru 2027 American Funds 2020 Target Date Retirement Fund® 2018 thru 2022 American Funds 2015 Target Date Retirement Fund ® 2013 thru 2017 American Funds 2010 Target Date Retirement Fund® 2012 and earlier

 Although the target date portfolios are managed for investors on a projected retirement date time frame, the allocation strategy does not guarantee that investors' retirement goals will be met.
-Investment professionals manage the portfolio, moving it from a more growth-oriented strategy to a more income-oriented focus as the target date gets closer.
+Investment professionals manage the portfolio, moving it from a more growth-oriented strategy to a more incomeoriented focus as the target date gets closer.
 The target date is the year that corresponds roughly to the year in which an investor is assumed to retire and begin taking withdrawals.
 Investment professionals continue to manage each portfolio for approximately 30 years after it reaches its target date.

 For investors who are close to, or in, retirement, each fund's equity exposure may result in investment volatility that could reduce an investor's available retirement assets at a time when the investor has a need to withdraw funds.
 For investors who are further from retirement, there is a risk that a fund's allocation may over-emphasize investments designed to preserve capital and provide current income, which may prevent the investor from reaching his or her retirement goals.
-For quarterly updates of the underlying fund allocations, visit myretirement.americanfunds.com.
+For quarterly updates of the underlying fund allocations, visit capitalgroup.retirementpartner.com.

 In applying any particular asset allocation model to your own individual situation, you should also take into account your risk tolerance as well as your other assets and any investments outside your plan, such as your home equity, IRAs and savings accounts.
-The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
-Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
-Investments in mortgage-related securities involve additional risks, such as prepayment risk, as more fully described in the prospectus.
-Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
+The return of principal for bond portfolios and for portfolios with significant underlying bond holdings is not guaranteed.
+Investments are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
+Investments in mortgage-related securities involve additional risks, such as prepayment risk.
+Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility.
 These risks may be heightened in connection with investments in developing countries.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.